Wearing a face covering

 The appropriate use, storage and cleaning or disposal of face coverings are essential to make them as effective as possible.

 Face coverings should:

-- securely cover your mouth and nose and chin and
+- securely cover your mouth, nose and chin

 - wash and reuse your own face coverings rather than using single use face coverings